acdcjunior/acdcjunior.github.io/_posts/2014-12-06-java-unit-tests-dependencies-junit-hamcrest-mockito.md

 - ["Why `mockito-core` and not `mockito-all`?"](https://code.google.com/p/mockito/wiki/DeclaringMockitoDependency)
  - Basically `mockito-all` is sort of an über-jar, containinig all its dependencies (such as Hamcrest), embedded.
 As we want to fine tune its dependencies (that's what the `<exclude>` tag is!), then `-core` is the way to go.

+As soon as any question arises, I'll place it here.
+I'll also try to keep the versions up to date.
+See ya!